How to prevent and reduce burnout: 11 ways to create a supportive workplace

 Workplace stress and burnout are common.
 They occur in all kinds of organizations, not just companies with poor management or dysfunctional cultures.
 Some of the most common causes of workplace burnout and stress include work overload, role conflict, high levels of ambiguity, pressure from management and a lack of support and feedback.

 Burnout can happen when highly engaged employees experience low well-being due to unmanaged personal and/or workplace stressors.
 It’s also “contagious” — it can spread toxicity across a team or spill into people’s home life.

 The good news is, burnout is preventable.
 With strong manager support and an understanding of what causes job burnout, employers can more readily know how to prevent burnout in employees.

-Limeade Institute research indicates that employees who experienced greater levels of stress felt higher levels of exhaustion, cynicism and inefficacy.
+Limeade Institute research indicates that employees who experienced greater levels of stress felt more exhausted, more cynical and less effective in their professional roles.
 Our research also suggests that your most engaged employees feel the impacts of stress more than unengaged employees.

 Your most engaged employees are the most likely to burn out.